Local teen killed in crash

 A Paradise High School student was killed in a head-on collision Thursday afternoon on Farm Road 2123, just east of Cottondale.

-According to Department of Public Safety Trooper Robert Carson, Nicholas Chance Rhodes, 17, was driving a Toyota Tundra eastbound on FM 2123 about 4 p.m. when he crossed into the westbound lane of traffic, colliding head-on with a Ford one-ton pickup.
+According to Department of Public Safety Trooper Robert Carson, Nicholas Chance Rhodes, 17, was driving eastbound in a Toyota Tundra on FM 2123 about 4 p.m. when he crossed into the westbound lane of traffic, colliding head-on with a Ford pickup.

 “The Ford pickup had just crested the hill and didn’t have a lot of time, but he veered to the right at the last minute,” Carson said.
 “The impact was in the center of the roadway.”

-The driver of the Ford, Richard Morgan Ginn, 46, of Paradise had to be extricated from his vehicle.
-He was seriously injured and flown to John Peter Smith Hospital in Fort Worth.
+The driver of the Ford, Richard Morgan Ginn, 46, of Paradise, was extricated from his vehicle by first responders.
+He was flown to John Peter Smith Hospital in Fort Worth with serious injuries.